 CloudZero provides businesses with a real-time view of which workloads are tagged and which are not, ensuring you never miss out on an AWS MAP credit because of a tagging oversight.

-Our platform automatically prioritizes workload tagging by associated cost, so you can immediately tag your most expensive resources to start receiving credit as quickly as possible.
+The platform automatically prioritizes workload tagging by associated cost, so you can tag your most expensive resources first and start receiving credit as quickly as possible.

 2. Accurately predict the credits you’ll receive